 Audiences bring culture to life

-With a strong belief in the value of arts and culture for society and with a curiosity for what diverse audiences think and how organisations work, I founded InsightUnlocked to bring stronger audience thinking to cultural organisations.
+With a strong belief in the value of arts and culture for society and with a curiosity for what diverse audiences think and how organisations work, I founded InsightUnlocked to strengthen strategic audience thinking in cultural organisations.

 Cultural organisations are for visitors as much as for artists, historians and culture professionals – in fact they only come to life with an audience.

 With the population becoming more diverse and public funding challenges growing, it is more important than ever for organisations’ long-term relevance and sustainability that the exciting cultural programmes attract, inspire and delight a broad range of visitors – audience centric thinking and a clear audience strategy are essential for cultural organisations to thrive in the 21st century.

 What are the some of the challenges:

 - Turning audience insight into strategy and action

 A wealth of audience research exists in the sector and in cultural organisations, but it is often under-used.
 Taking away a fear of audience research and audience focus (“will audiences tell us what to do?”) and making data easy to understand and relevant (rather than long reports), we can then turn it into strategy and action.

 - Approaching audience development as a multi-functional effort

 Audiences are sometimes not considered across the organisation – programme and audience strands work separately or audience development is seen as the responsibility of one department (often Public Programmes or Marketing).
 By bringing functions together, audience development will be more successful and sustained.

 - Developing audiences strategically and continuously

 There is an array of projects in the sector that develop audiences and diversity, yet often they are short-lived.
 For audience development to be sustainable, audiences need to be considered consistently rather than in one-off projects.
 We can help create a clear audience strategy and a clear picture of what success means in relation to audiences (beyond just numbers) that is understood and lived by the whole organisation to enable that.

 - Increasing diversity and inclusion for long-term sustainability